 This scenario can probably be read by non-technical people.
 If you just remove all special chars like braces, arrows and

 this test transforms into plain English text:

 Codeception generates this text representation from PHP code by executing:

-Generated scenarios will be stored in your
+These generated scenarios will be stored in your

-_output directory in text files.
+_data directory in text files.